Posted March 25, 2014

 Greatschools.org is a wonderful place to post a review about a school.
 I love checking out reviews myself.
 I know, however, when I am investigating even something as trivial as a new restaurant, to take each review with a grain of salt.
-It seems that most people who post a review either love or hate the business they re reviewing.
-(Like the earlier poster who pointed out our bi-modal reviews.)
+It seems that most people who post a review either love or are really dissatisfied with the business they re reviewing.
 Few people feel compelled to comment when they simply have a satisfying and fulfilling experience.
-It s the extremes that give folks the urge to post, especially on a site that protects their anonymity.
-It s regrettable that the parent who posted on May 2 is feeling dissatisfied and unheard.
-We want everyone to have a fantastic experience at our school.
-We re proud of it, and want to share it.
-We realize that Quarry Lane isn t for everyone, and families have other choices.
-We are, however, just the right stuff for our 850 families who continue to re-enroll year after year.
-Plus, we ve gotten great accolades recently from Bay Area Parent Magazine readers who voted our Middle and High Schools the Best in the East Bay.
-This magazine has a readership of over 130,000 in the East Bay and almost 8,000 ballots were completed for the Beast of Bay Edition.
-Please visit our website at www.quarrylane.org and visit the news feed that has an updated list of where our students have been accepted to college, a great measure of success.
-Feel free to contact me any time for any questions you have about reviews, good and bad.
-Casey Johnston, Director of Admissions, The Quarry Lane School, email@example.com.
+It s the extremes that give folks the urge to post, especially on a website that protects their anonymity.
+We want everyone to have a fantastic experience at our school and are proud of our commitment to meeting the emotional and educational needs of our students to encourage further social and academic exploration.
+If a student or parent doesn t have the experience he or she expected we want to make it better, but we can only do so if you take advantage of our open dialogue and let us know.
+We realize that Quarry Lane isn t for everyone and that families have other choices.
+We are, however, just right for our 850 families who continue to re-enroll year after year.
+Additionally, we ve gotten great accolades from Bay Area Parent Magazine readers who voted our School the Best in the East Bay for several consecutive years.
+This magazine has a readership of over 130,000 in the East Bay and almost 8,000 ballots are completed for the Best of Bay Edition.
+Please visit our website at www.quarrylane.org and see the news feed that has an updated list of where our students have been accepted to college, a great measure of success.
+Feel free to contact me any time for any questions you might have.
+Casey Johnston, Director of Admissions, The Quarry Lane School, firstname.lastname@example.org.

 My son went to pre-K and we were amazed with results.
 In less than 8 months of only half day classes he learned whole alphabet, writing, reading, numbers to 100 and so much more.
 Right now kindergarten is a breeze!
 Excellent teachers, caring and professional administration staff.